Saturday September 28, 2019 – 2019 Aurora Fall Open

 If there are no people waiting for a table you can play as long as you want, but please watch the board occasionally.
 If there is someone waiting you need to start the match promptly.
 If you just got to the table and people are waiting behind you, take no more than 5 minutes to warm up and start the match.
 If you don’t want to wait and there is room to setup another table simply ask the park district staff member sitting by the computer station in the other corner of the gym and and he will roll out another table for you.
 We can setup up to 8 tables in the space we have available.
 If you see that the players are not starting the match just walk over and ask if they are playing yet because you are waiting.
 This needs to be done usually for players in the second row of tables because the board is quite far for them so don’t see they can’t see it too well.

 On October 26th, 2011 the Park District bought 10 brand new Killerspin MyT10 Club Pro tables in black.
-In June 2013, Swavek Lorenc – FVTTC Club President – bought 2 more identical tables so we now have 12 tables for use in tournaments.
+In June 2013, Swavek Lorenc – FVTTC Club President – bought 2 more identical tables so we now have 12 tables for use for play and in tournaments.

 The staff takes down the nets , folds the tables and puts them back in storage for us at the end of the open play.